Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Methodology

-To investigate how to make sedentary behavior data accessible and meaningful for older adults, we employed a Research through Design (RtD) methodology \cite{10.1145/1240624.1240704,gaver2012should}.
-This approach was chosen because the challenge is not a well-defined problem with a single optimal solution, but a wicked problem requiring the generation of new design knowledge through iterative cycles of making and reflecting.
-Our process unfolded over three key phases, each building upon the insights of the last.
+To understand how sedentary behavior data might be captured, represented, and situated in older adults' everyday environments, we employed a Research through Design (RtD) methodology~\cite{10.1145/1240624.1240704,gaver2012should}.
+Our research had three phases: ethnographic observations (Phase 1), a poster-based discussion with diverse stakeholders (Phase 2), and a prototype deployment (Phase 3).
+This methodological approach was chosen because our research focuses on a problem that does not have a single optimal solution and requires the generation of new design knowledge through iterative cycles of making and reflecting.